 Just be honest about it.

-The terrorist bill of rights.
+The terrorist Bill of Rights.

-Americans don't have the right to yell fire in a crowded theater, but apparently some liberals are upset the president is allowing our government to monitor calls and communications by terrorists who are determined to kill as many Americans as possible.
+The president is allowing our government to monitor calls and communications by terrorists who are determined to kill as many Americans as possible.

 We really do.

-We live in a we live in a parallel universe here.
+We live in a parallel universe here.

 And back to Pelosi's letter.